adrkarpl/Tutorial/README.md

 ## Project Status

-Current project version: 1.0.0
+Current project version: _1.0.0_

-Project is: _in progress_.
+Project is: _**in progress**_.

 ## Room for Improvement

-1. Database Interaction: Enhance by incorporating database support for persistent storage and retrieval of contacts
+1. Database Interaction: enhance by incorporating database support for persistent storage and retrieval of contacts.
-2. Data Export and Import: Allow users to export and import data, facilitating seamless data transfer between different program installations.
+2. Data Export and Import: allow users to export and import data, facilitating seamless data transfer between different program installations.
-3. Advanced Search: Expand search functionality to enable users to perform more precise searches, such as by partial phone numbers, emails, or addresses.
+3. Advanced Search: expand search functionality to enable users to perform more precise searches, such as by partial phone numbers, emails, or addresses.
-4. Image Attachment: Introduce the capability to add images to contacts for easier identification.
+4. Image Attachment: introduce the capability to add images to contacts for easier identification.
-5. Integration with External Sources: Add an automatic contact information completion feature by leveraging external sources through web service APIs.
+5. Integration with External Sources: add an automatic contact information completion feature by leveraging external sources through web service APIs.
-6. External Communication: Transition Alfred into a server mode to enable remote access to functions via an API, useful for integration with other tools.
+6. External Communication: transition _Alfred_ into a server mode to enable remote access to functions via an API, useful for integration with other tools.
-7. Authentication and Security: Implement user authentication features and secure access to editing or deletion functions with a password.
+7. Authentication and Security: implement user authentication features and secure access to editing or deletion functions with a password.
-8. Activity History: Allow users to track the history of changes for each contact, facilitating monitoring of who made edits and when.
+8. Activity History: allow users to track the history of changes for each contact, facilitating monitoring of who made edits and when.
-9. Command Extensions: Provide an easy way to add new commands and extend Alfred's capabilities without modifying existing code.
+9. Command Extensions: provide an easy way to add new commands and extend _Alfred's_ capabilities without modifying existing code.

 ## Contributing